eardi/fdaPDE/README.md

 ## Installation

-For installation from Github repository use the followinf function of the R package 'devtools':
+To install the package from the Github repository, use the command `install_github` from the R package `devtools` as follows:
-'install_github("eardi/FEMr")'
+`install_github("eardi/FEMr")`

+## Examples

+Some example can be found visualizing the help of the three main smoothing functions i.e.
+`?smooth.FEM.basis` or `?smooth.FEM.PDE.basis` or `?smooth.FEM.PDE.SV.basis`